aspandyar/pandas-py/README.md

 3. Download the Stack Overflow Survey data for 2019 from the following URL: [Stack Overflow Survey Data 2019](https://insights.stackoverflow.com/survey).
 This data is used in the project.

+### Setting up Virtual Environment

+#### For Windows:

+1. First, ensure you have Python installed on your system.
+If not, download and install Python from [here](https://www.python.org/downloads/).

+2. Open PowerShell as an administrator.

+3. Run the following command to set the execution policy for the current session:

+    ```cmd
+    Set-ExecutionPolicy Unrestricted -Scope Process
+    ```

+4. Create a virtual environment by executing:

+    ```cmd
+    python -m venv .venv
+    ```

+5. Activate the virtual environment by running:

+    ```cmd
+    .\.venv\Scripts\activate
+    ```

+#### For Linux:

+1. First, ensure you have Python installed on your system.
+Most Linux distributions come with Python pre-installed.
+If not, you can install it using your package manager.
+For example, on Ubuntu, you can install Python with:

+    ```bash
+    sudo apt update
+    sudo apt install python3 python3-venv
+    ```

+2. Navigate to your project directory in the terminal.

+3. Create a virtual environment by executing:

+    ```bash
+    python3 -m venv .venv
+    ```

+4. Activate the virtual environment by running:

+    ```bash
+    source .venv/bin/activate
+    ```

 ## Usage

 1. Launch Jupyter Notebook by running the following command: